Does the SNP oppose UK government reductions to Scotland’s defence footprint – including the closure of Fort George?

 The latest cuts amount to a nearly 20 per cent reduction in Scotland’s defence footprint, and come on top of years of cutbacks by successive UK governments.

-The Ministry of Defence’s own jobs figures show that between 2010 and 2014, under the previous Tory-led Coalition, defence personnel in Scotland were cut by 3,300 - that’s an 18.7 per cent reduction.
+The Ministry of Defence’s own jobs figures show that between 2012 and 2018 defence personnel in Scotland were cut by 2,000 – a cut of more than 12 per cent.